Middridge: Notable buildings, structures and features

 Used as a farmhouse, it has been owned by the Scott family since the early 20th century but has not been lived in since the 1970s, after falling into serious disrepair.
 A site of great interest to historians, it is currently undergoing an extensive renovation.

 Middridge Village Hall was originally built as a school for the children of the village and local farming community.
 It served this purpose for many years, but due to a continuing fall in pupil numbers in the 1950s and 1960s and changes in education policy, it closed.

 To prevent the building becoming derelict, the committee of the village association took over the administration of the hall.
 After various repairs and alterations, it became the village hall, which it has been for well over thirty years.
 The village hall is used as a venue for discos, church services, parties and social gatherings such as the monthly wine club.
 The hall has recently been refurbished, with an entirely new roof section, plumbing structure and electrical system.

 Middridge Quarry is a site of special scientific interest.

-Famous residents
+Notable residents

 The Byerley Turk, the great stallion owned by the then Captain (later Colonel) Robert Byerley, was arguably Middridge's most famous resident.
 The Byerley Turk was one of the three founding stallions of today's thoroughbred horses and was stood at Middridge Grange, until being moved to Goldsborough Hall, near Knaresborough, North Yorkshire, when his owner married his cousin, Mary Wharton, in 1692.